RafaelVVolkmer/RafaelVVolkmer/README.md

 - I am committed to clean and understandable codes, making the low level comprehensible for anyone.

+- I stay curious and focus on things I want to learn, getting better at technologies I already know.

 ###
 # Technologies — テクノロジー